drunkard/ceph-readable-doc/html/_sources/radosgw/notifications.rst.txt

 .. versionadded:: Nautilus

+.. versionchanged:: Squid
+   A new "v2" format for Topic and Notification metadata can be enabled with the :ref:`feature_notification_v2` zone feature.
+   Enabling this feature after an upgrade from an older version will trigger migration of the existing Topic and Notification metadata.
+   In a greenfield deployment, the new format will be used.
+   The new format allows for the data to be synced between zones in the zonegroup.

 .. contents::

-Bucket notifications provide a mechanism for sending information out of the radosgw when certain events are happening on the bucket.
-Currently, notifications could be sent to: HTTP, AMQP0.9.1 and Kafka endpoints.
+Bucket notifications provide a mechanism for sending information out of radosgw when certain events happen on the bucket.
+Notifications can be sent to HTTP endpoints, AMQP0.9.1 endpoints, and Kafka endpoints.

-Note, that if the events should be stored in Ceph, in addition, or instead of being pushed to an endpoint, the `PubSub Module`_ should be used instead of the bucket notification mechanism.

-A user can create different topics.
-A topic entity is defined by its name and is per tenant.
-A user can only associate its topics (via notification configuration) with buckets it owns.
+A user can create topics.
+A topic entity is defined by its name and is "per tenant".
+A user can associate its topics (via notification configuration) only with buckets it owns.

-In order to send notifications for events for a specific bucket, a notification entity needs to be created.
-A notification can be created on a subset of event types, or for all event types (default).
-The notification may also filter out events based on prefix/suffix and/or regular expression matching of the keys.
-As well as, on the metadata attributes attached to the object, or the object tags.
-There can be multiple notifications for any specific topic, and the same topic could be used for multiple notifications.
+A notification entity must be created in order to send event notifications for a specific bucket.
+A notification entity can be created either for a subset of event types or for all "Removed" and "Created" event types (which is the default).
+The notification may also filter out events based on matches of the prefixes and suffixes of (1) the keys, (2) the metadata attributes attached to the object, or (3) the object tags.
+Regular-expression matching can also be used on these to create filters.
+There can be multiple notifications for any specific topic, and the same topic can used for multiple notifications.

-REST API has been defined to provide configuration and control interfaces for the bucket notification mechanism.
-This API is similar to the one defined as the S3-compatible API of the pubsub sync module.
+REST API has been defined so as to provide configuration and control interfaces for the bucket notification mechanism.

 .. toctree::
    :maxdepth: 1